go-barbarians/barbarian-hive/readme.md

 - An (internal, firewalled) webserver that hosts the access keys
 - A running YARN ResourceManager
 - A running cluster of YARN NodeManagers

+Launch a 4-node LLAP cluster with ```kubectl create -f yaml/hiveserver2```

+*Just be sure to edit the file to add database connection info first...*

 ## Features